We are going to Jordan this summer! When we said this sentence, our friends and familly were generally surprised by this choice of travel.

-One last piece of advice, find out the date of Ramadan before you leave because during this period many shops and restaurants will be closed at the time of the young.
+One last thing, check when Ramadan will take place, before you leave because during this period many shops and restaurants will be closed at the time of the young.

-What to do in Jordan : our 6 must-sees!
+Where to travel in Jordan : our 6 must-sees!

 The city of Petra is our favorite of the trip.
 We loved our 3 days discovering all the corners of the city.

 The site is grandiose and magnificent, as mentioned above we were often alone in the world.
 Yet it is a UNESCO World Heritage Site and considered one of the seven wonders of the world.
 It’s time to visit this wonderful city!